mrv-id/steamdeck/README.md

 --->

 ## Flatpak Permissions
-> [Flatpaks](https://flatpak.org/) are sandboxed, disto agnostic applications, contaning all the needed dependacies inside their packaged environment, meaning that it is much harder for them to brake due to a faulty updates.
-That comes at the cost of not communicating out-of-the-box with the opertaing system and the rest of the apps.
-To overcome this problem, [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) works like a GUI front-end permissions manager.
+> [Flatpaks](https://flatpak.org/) are sandboxed, disto agnostic applications, contaning all the needed dependacies inside their packaged environment, meaning that it is much harder for them to brake due to a faulty update.
+That comes at the cost of limited communication out-of-the-box with the opertaing system.
+[Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) works like a GUI front-end permissions manager to overcome this problem.

 | No | Command                                                     | Information                              |
 |:--:|:-----------------------------------------------------------:|:----------------------------------------:|